RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/decide-which-appserver.md

 ![RHAMT Login]({% image_path rhamt_login.png %})

-When you login the first time, you should be asked to change the password in order to comply with RH SSO policy.
+Login using your Openshift credentials.
+When you login for the first time, you should be asked to change the password in order to comply with RH SSO policy.

 > `NOTE`: You can use the current password to input a new password.